biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

    just new-js-lintrule useMyRuleName
    ```
    The script will generate a bunch of files for the _JavaScript_ language, inside the `biome_js_analyze` crate.
-   Among the other files, you'll fine a file called `use_my_new_rule_name.rs` inside the `biome_js_analyze/lib/src/lint/nursery` folder.
+   Among the other files, you'll find a file called `use_my_new_rule_name.rs` inside the `biome_js_analyze/lib/src/lint/nursery` folder.
 You'll implement your rule in this file.

    If you want to create a _CSS_ lint rule, run this script.
 It will generate a new lint rule in `biome_css_analyze`
    ```shell